Retail investors turn attention to silver as GameStop shares retreat

-LONDON/TORONTO (Reuters) - A rally in the price of silver lifted the metal to an eight-year high on Monday but those gains faded as some investors questioned the ability of social media-driven traders to move prices in a bigger, more liquid market.
+LONDON/TORONTO (Reuters) - A social media-driven buying spree lifted silver to an eight-year high on Monday but the rally cooled on doubts about the ability of retail traders who are normally focused on stocks to move prices in a bigger, more liquid commodities market.

-The retail traders’ darling, GameStop Corp, sold off, giving up all of Friday’s strong rally, but other shares caught up in the Reddit rally, including BlackBerry Ltd and AMC Entertainment Holdings Inc, extended the advance that has brought pain to short-sellers.
+Video game retailer GameStop Corp, at the center of last week’s “Reddit rally,” slid 30.8% to $225, but other shares caught up in the frenzy that has battered short-sellers extended their advance, including BlackBerry Ltd.

+Silver prices climbed to an eight-year peak of just over $30 an ounce before paring gains to trade up 6.3% at $28.70.

-While a lot of people came in with great enthusiasm that they would see moves in silver reminiscent of what happened with GameStop, “they now realize there is not as much buying pressure pushing it up like some had thought,” said Michael Matousek, head trader at U.S. Global Investors.
+A lot of people who were anticipating a GameStop-like rally in silver “now realize there is not as much buying pressure pushing it up like some had thought,” said Michael Matousek, head trader at U.S. Global Investors.

+It was not clear how long the Reddit-fueled rally in stocks shorted by hedge funds would last.
+It could mean more losses in the wider market this week if funds have to keep selling to meet redemptions or right their portfolios.
+Longer-term, they may have to shift strategies.

+Share prices swung wildly last week when small-time traders, who organised in online forums and traded with fee-free brokers such as the Robinhood online brokerage, saddled several powerful hedge funds with losses on their short positions.

-AMC was up 8.3% on Monday afternoon, having risen more than 500% this year.
+The effect of the struggle on the wider U.S. market abated on Monday, with stocks ending sharply higher after last week’s steep market sell-off.[.N] AMC Entertainment Holdings Inc was flat, having risen more than 500% this year.
 BlackBerry shares were higher in New York and Toronto trading.

-As a new week of trading begins, it is unclear how long the Reddit-fueled rally in traditionally unloved stocks will last.
-More immediately, it could mean more market losses if hedge funds have to keep selling to meet redemptions or right their portfolios.
-Longer-term, they may have to shift strategies.

-Monday’s moves were relatively small compared with swings last week when small-time traders, who organised in online forums and traded with fee-free brokers such as Robinhood, saddled several powerful hedge funds with losses on their short positions.
+The showdown has drawn scrutiny from financial regulators, lawmakers and the White House, concerned about possible market manipulation.

+Robinhood Chief Executive Vlad Tenev is expected to testify before a U.S. House of Representatives committee on Feb.
+18, Politico reported on Monday, citing people familiar with the matter.

-Robinhood, the online brokerage at the center of the Reddit rally, raised another $2.4 billion from shareholders, just days after existing investors pumped in $1 billion, it said in a blog post.
-Robinhood also raised trading limits on some stocks, including GameStop, AMC, Koss Corp and Express Inc.
+Robinhood raised another $2.4 billion from shareholders just days after existing investors pumped in $1 billion, it said in a blog post.
+The company, which faced anger last week for curbing the purchase of some stocks, raised trading limits on GameStop, AMC, Koss Corp and Express Inc.

-Robinhood faced anger last week for curbing the purchase of some stocks.
-It is preparing for an initial public offering and recent developments raise questions on whether it will push forward with those plans.
+The firm is preparing for an initial public offering but it was not clear if it will push forward with those plans.

 Shorting shares of GameStop cost hedge funds a total $12.5 billion over January, data from financial analytics firm Ortex showed on Monday.